dtm2451/dittoSeq/README.md

   - `object` input was made to come first in all visualization functions to align with other packages' norms.
   - bulk RNAseq data now utilized by conversion into the `SingleCellExperiment` data structure.
 (Old RNAseq class was removed.)
     - `addPrcomp()` and `addDimReduction()` setters were updated for this purpose.
-    - `addMetaRNAseq()` was removed in favor of `SingleCellExperiment`'s own methods for metadaata addition.
+    - `addMetaRNAseq()` was removed in favor of `SingleCellExperiment`'s own methods for metadata addition.
-  - Expression data access with Seurat & SCE native `assay` (and `slot`) instead of with `data.type` to provide full compatibility with all typical data of the objects."z-score" and "relative.to.max" adjustments of expression data are now requested via provision of such strings to a separate `adjustment` argument.
+  - Expression data access with Seurat & SCE native `assay` (and `slot`) instead of with `data.type` to provide full compatibility with all typical data of the objects. "z-score" and "relative.to.max" adjustments of expression data are now requested via provision of such strings to a separate `adjustment` argument.
   - DEFAULT'ing removed.
 This was not congruent with best practices for packages.
   - Faceting capability was added, controlled by `split.by` (+ `split.ncol` & `split.nrow`), to `dittoPlot()`, `dittoDimPlot()`, `dittoScatterPlot()` and functions which operate off of these.
   - `importDemux2Seurat()` was updated to work with SingleCellExperiment objects and renamed `importDemux()`